-In urban areas, the trend is down for all modes of transport (with a limited fall for PTW), with the exception of PMDs motorized users, although this mode of transport has become more widespread.
+In urban areas, the trend is down for all modes of transport, with the exception of PMDs motorized users, although this mode of transport has become more widespread.

 In rural areas, the trend is down for all modes of transport, with the exception of PMDs motorized users, who are starting to use these roads, which are generally off-limits to this mode of transport.